 - Set on the night of February 25, 1964, "One Night in Miami" follows a young, brash Cassius Clay as he emerges from the Miami Beach Convention Center the new Heavyweight Boxing Champion of the World.
 Against all odds, he defeated Sonny Liston and shocked the sports world.
 While crowds of people swarm Miami Beach to celebrate the match, Clay - unable to stay on the island because of Jim Crow-era segregation laws - spends the evening at the Hampton House Motel in Miami's African American Overtown neighborhood celebrating with three of his closest friends: Malcolm X, Sam Cooke, and Jim Brown.
 During this historic evening, these icons, who each were the very representation of the Pre-Black Power Movement and felt the social pressure their cross-over celebrity brought, shared their thoughts with each other about their responsibilities as influencers, standing up, defending their rights and moving the country forward to equality and empowerment for all black people.
 The next morning, the four men emerge determined to define a new world for themselves and their community.

-We move forward in time.
-A graphic tells us that it's February 25, 1964.
-The men are all gathering in Miami for Clay's title bout against Sonny Liston.
-Malcolm meets with Clay in a motel room before the fight, and the two pray in a traditional Islamic fashion.
+On February 25, 1964, the men are all in Miami for Clay's title bout against Sonny Liston (Aaron D. Alexander).
+X meets with Clay in a hotel room before the fight, and the two pray in a traditional Islamic fashion.
+Clay's investors are not happy that Clay is using the money to associate with Malcolm X, who basically calls all whites as devils.
 That night, Brown is a ringside commentator and Cooke and Malcolm X are in the crowd as Clay upsets Liston, making him the world heavyweight champion.

-Malcolm tells Cassius that he is planning to leave the Nation of Islam to form his own organization and asks him to join.
-Cassius angrily refuses, feeling betrayed by his mentor, and wondering if his conversion has been a ploy by Malcolm to attract attention to his new project.
-There's a knock at the door and Jamaal informs them that the press has gotten wind of the meeting.
-As Cassius prepares to talk to the media, he asks Malcolm to come with him.
-When they leave, Sam tells Jim that he has had similar thoughts about "Blowin' in the Wind" and has already written a song, but not yet performed it.
+A knock at the door informs them that the press has gotten wind of the meeting.
+As Clay prepares to talk to the media, he asks X to come with him.
+When they leave, Cooke tells Brown that he has had similar thoughts about "Blowing in the Wind" and has already written a song, but not yet performed it.

-In the aftermath of the night, Sam debuts "A Change Is Gonna Come" on The Tonight Show.
-Clay officially changes his name to Muhammad Ali, while Malcolm's life is thrown into chaos as he suffers the consequences of his split with the Nation of Islam; his house is firebombed, but he completes his autobiography.
-Jim leaves the NFL to pursue his movie career.
-The film ends with a title card with a quote from Malcolm on February 19, 1965, about the inevitability of martyrs for the cause, and that he was assassinated two days later on February 21.
+In the aftermath of the night, Clay officially changes his name to Muhammad Ali, while X's life is thrown into chaos as he suffers the consequences of his split with the Nation of Islam; his house is firebombed, but he completes his autobiography.
+Cooke debuts "A Change Is Going to Come" on The Tonight Show.
+Brown leaves the NFL to pursue his movie career.
+The film ends with a title card with a quote from X on February 19, 1965, about the inevitability of martyrs for the cause, and that he was assassinated two days later on February 21.

 Contribute to this page